Orange-OpenSource/python-ngsild-client/README.md

 Two clients are provided,  `Client` and `AsyncClient` respectively for synchronous and asynchronous modes.

 Prefer the synchronous one when working in interactive mode, for example to explore and visualize context data in a Jupyter notebook.
-Prefer the async one if you're looking for performance, for example to develop a "real-time" NGSI-LD Agent with a high data-acquisition frequency rate.
+Prefer the async one if you're looking for performance, for example to develop a real-time NGSI-LD Agent with a high data-acquisition frequency rate.

 ### Features list